ruidai-usf/EnergyStorageSharing/README.md

 # EnergyStorageSharing
-The literature list for the review of Energy Storage Sharing
+This repository present the literature list for the literature review paper of Energy Storage Sharing.